mlawrence06-lab/shadowpulse/README.md

-ALPHA Install Instructions
+BETA Install Instructions

+In order:
-1) Remove any older extensions first
+1) Remove any older extensions and close all bitcointalk tabs in all browsers
-2) Close any bitcointalk windows
+2) Download and extract the ZIP into a new location
-3) Load unpacked from the zip file you downloaded and extracted
+3) Load unpacked from the new location